Operated by ?

 Welcome to Glasgow!
 Check into your hotel.
 The rest of the day is free for you to relax in Scotland’s largest city.
 At 6 pm, meet your Tour Director and traveling companions for a welcome dinner at your hotel.

-Start your tour of Scotland with a guided tour of a LF WHISKY DISTILLERY, where you hear about the ancient art of converting barley, water, and yeast into a heart-warming liquor.
-Then, visit STIRLING CASTLE, a great symbol of Scottish independence and favored residence of Scotland’s kings and queens.
+Start your tour of Scotland with a guided tour of a LF Whisky Distillery in Glengoyne, where you hear about the ancient art of converting barley, water, and yeast into a heart-warming liquor.
+Then, visit Stirling Castle, a great symbol of Scottish independence and favored residence of Scotland’s kings and queens.
 Back in vibrant Glasgow, an orientation drive takes in the fine 12th-century cathedral, imposing university buildings, and elegant Georgian squares built by wealthy tobacco barons.

-On the way this morning: the “Bonnie Banks” of Loch Lomond, the awe-inspiring expanse of Rannoch Moor, scenic Glen Coe, lovely Loch Linnhe, and Fort William beneath Ben Nevis.
-In the afternoon, look out for signs of the mysterious Loch Ness monster.
-At CULLODEN VISITOR CENTER, hear the story of the crushing Hanoverian victory over Bonnie Prince Charlie’s Scottish clans.
+Follow the “Bonnie Banks” of Loch Lomond, and head through wild Rannoch Moor, scenic Glen Coe, and lovely Loch Linnhe to reach Fort William beneath Ben Nevis.
+Pass Loch Ness en route to Culloden, and look for signs of the mysterious Loch Ness monster.
+At Culloden Visitor Center, hear the story of the crushing Hanoverian victory over Bonnie Prince Charlie’s Scottish clans.
 Spend the night in Inverness, the Highland capital.